cozie-app/cozie-apple-website/docs/1_overview/04_FAQ.md

 ### Push notifications

 * #### What is the maximal length of a push notification?
     There are no hard limits on the length of a push notification.
 OneSignal states the following ([Source](https://documentation.onesignal.com/docs/mobile-push-notifications-guide)):
     - Title: About 25-50 character limit
     - Message: About 150 characters limit

+    In any case, you must draft push notifications and test them on an Apple Watch to see whether it works as expected.

 * #### How many push notifications can be shown in a push notification?
     There are no hard limits on the number of action buttons.
 OneSignal states the following ([Source](https://documentation.onesignal.com/docs/action-buttons)):
     - iOS supports up to 4 buttons with Rich Notifications

     However, in our own testing, we have seen that the action button payload can be up to 255 bytes, and one action button requires at least 22 bytes (1 ID character, 1 text character).
 Hence, the maximum number of action buttons with only one text character is eleven.
 Longer texts or IDs will result in fewer number of action buttons.

+    In any case, you must draft push notifications with action buttons and test them on an Apple Watch to see whether it works as expected.